Project Title

 - Bike Module → Helmet (real-time alerts)

-- Helmet ↔ Mobile App (data sync, configuration)
+- Helmet ↔ Mobile App (data synchronization & configuration)

 - Crash event → Mobile App → Emergency contacts